nixworks/public/news/2009/11/30/index.md

 ##### Argonne National Laboratory
 ### [ Argonne National Laboratory announces that nanodiscs, made from an iron-nickel alloy and subjected to a magnetic field, destroy 90 percent of cancer cells in tests. ](/news/2009/11/30/argonne-national-laboratory-announces-that-nanodiscs-made-from-an-iron-nickel-alloy-and-subjected-to-a-magnetic-field-destroy-90-percent.md)
-_Context: iron, nanodisc, alloy, magnetic field, Argonne National Laboratory, nickel, cancer cell_
+_Context: iron, cancer cell, nickel, nanodisc, alloy, Argonne National Laboratory, magnetic field_

 ##### Gloria Macapagal-Arroyo
 ### [ Philippine President Gloria Macapagal-Arroyo announces she will run for Congress. ](/news/2009/11/30/philippine-president-gloria-macapagal-arroyo-announces-she-will-run-for-congress.md)
-_Context: Philippine general election, 2010, Gloria Macapagal-Arroyo_
+_Context: Gloria Macapagal-Arroyo, Philippine general election, 2010_

 #####
 ### [ A study in the journal "Pediatrics" indicates that if a child is diagnosed with autism early, intervention can raise IQ levels while improving language skills and behavior. ](/news/2009/11/30/a-study-in-the-journal-pediatrics-indicates-that-if-a-child-is-diagnosed-with-autism-early-intervention-can-raise-iq-levels-while-improv.md)